-The Company maintains two customer loyalty programs.
-The Company's national certificate program provides reward point certificates for free beauty products.
-Customers earn purchase-based reward points and redeem the related reward certificate during specific promotional periods during the year.
-The Company is also rolling out its ULTAmate Rewards program in which customers earn purchase-based points on an annual basis which can be redeemed at any time.
+The Company currently operates two loyalty programs, ULTAmate Rewards and The Club at Ulta.
+The Club at Ulta is a certificate program offering customers reward certificates for free beauty products based on their level of purchases.
+Customers earn reward certificates to redeem during specific promotional periods throughout the year.
+ULTAmate Rewards is a points-based program in which customers earn points based on their purchases.
+Points earned are valid for one year and may be redeemed on any product or select salon service.
 The Company accrues the cost of anticipated redemptions related to these programs at the time of the initial purchase based on historical experience.
-The accrued liability related to both of the loyalty programs at January 28, 2012 and January 29, 2011 was \$6,207 and \$4,883, respectively.
-The cost of these programs, which was \$17,200, \$12,942 and \$10,015 in fiscal 2011, 2010 and 2009, respectively, is included in cost of sales in the statements of income.
+The accrued liability related to both of the loyalty programs at February 2, 2013 and January 28, 2012 was \$7,084 and \$6,207, respectively.
+The cost of these programs, which was \$22,044, \$17,200 and \$12,942 in fiscal 2012, 2011 and 2010, respectively, is included in cost of sales in the statements of income.